rayraycodes/code-analysis/readme.md

    ```

 2. **Start the React Front-End:**
-   Navigate to the `code-analysis-frontend` directory and run:
+   Navigate to the `code-analysis-front-end` directory and run:
    ```bash
    npm start
    ```